Stereotomy

 Full Scale Timber Stereotomy

 In the Stereotomy Barn project, I worked off a 1:5 scale drawing, shown here.
+I used dividers and other tools and tricks to translate information from the page to the timber.
+Everything needed to make the unusual pairs of X-braces in the roof of this barn was derived from the drawing.
 See below for pictures of the process.

 This model has three legs whose feet land inscribed in a circle.
 One piece is notched out for one of its neighbors, one piece is notched out for both of its neighbors, and one piece remains completely uncut and slides through both its neighbors to form a seamless intersection.